bluekitchen/btstack/doc/manual/docs/how_to.md

 select() call is used to wait for file descriptors to become ready to read or write, while waiting for the next timeout.

-To enable the use of timers, make sure that you defined HAVE_TIME in the config file.
+To enable the use of timers, make sure that you defined HAVE_POSIX_TIME in the config file.

 ### Run loop CoreFoundation (OS X/iOS)